-- prepare and file periodic reports and distribute other stockholder communications, in compliance with the federal securities laws and requirements of Nasdaq; - define and expand the roles and the duties of our Board of Directors and its committees; - · institute comprehensive compliance and investor relations functions; and - evaluate and maintain our system of internal control over financial reporting, and report on management's assessment thereof, in compliance with rules and regulations of the SEC and the Public Company Accounting Oversight Board.
+- prepare and file periodic reports and distribute other stockholder communications, in compliance with the federal securities laws and requirements of Nasdaq; - define and expand the roles and the duties of our Board of Directors and its committees;

+- · institute comprehensive compliance and investor relations functions; and - evaluate and maintain our system of internal control over financial reporting, and report on management's assessment thereof, in compliance with rules and regulations of the SEC and the Public Company Accounting Oversight Board.

 We may not be successful in complying with these requirements, and compliance with them could materially adversely affect our business.
-The increased costs decrease our net income and may require us to reduce costs in other areas of our business or increase the prices of our products or services.
+These requirements increase our costs and may cause us to reduce costs in other areas of our business or increase the prices of our products or services.
 For example, these rules and regulations to make it more difficult and more expensive for us to obtain director and officer liability insurance.
 We cannot predict or estimate the amount or timing of additional costs we may incur to respond to these requirements.
 The impact of these requirements could also make it more difficult for us to attract and retain qualified persons to serve on our Board of Directors, our Board committees or as executive officers.

 In addition, if we fail to implement and maintain the required controls with respect to our internal accounting and audit functions, our ability to report our results of operations on a timely and accurate basis could be impaired.
 If we do not implement the required controls in a timely manner or with adequate compliance, we may be subject to sanctions or investigation by regulatory authorities, such as the SEC or Nasdaq.
-Any such action could harm our reputation and the confidence of investors in, and clients of, our company and could negatively affect our business and cause the price of our shares of common stock to decline.
+Any such action could harm our reputation and the confidence of our investors and customers and could negatively affect our business and cause the price of our shares of common stock to decline.